edwinek/heavyweight/README.md

 ## Notes
 * Uses the Maven Tomcat Plugin v7
-    * pom.xml specifies that the server should be called "TomcatServer" but this can be changed.
+    * The pom.xml specifies that the server should be called "TomcatServer" but this can be changed.

 ## Deployment
 * Start Tomcat